What is apigenin?

 Chamomile tea has traditionally been used for relieving insomnia for many years.
 Its usage was so commonplace that researchers have studied its active molecules, which include apigenin.

 The researchers found that there were no significant differences between the treatment and control groups.
-These included differences to total sleep time, sleep efficiency, sleep latency, wake after sleep onset, sleep quality, and number of times that they awakened during sleep.
+These included differences in total sleep time, sleep efficiency, sleep latency, wake after sleep onset, sleep quality, and number of times that they awakened during sleep.

 Apigenin for anxiety and depression